DataDog/datadog-agent/docs/beta/upgrade.md

 ## Linux

-### Script
+### One-step install

-A script is available to automatically upgrade the agent, much like the script we have to install the agent now.
-It will set up the repos for you and install the agent fresh or upgrade the agent from a prior version (and move the proper files).
+A script is available to automatically install or upgrade the new Agent.
+It will set up the repos and install the package for you; in case of upgrade, the import tool will also search for an existing `datadog.conf` file and will try to read Agent and checks configurations from a prior version and move it to the new format and path.

-#### To Upgrade:
+#### To Upgrade

+In case you have an Agent version 5.17 or later and you want to import the existing configuration:
 ```shell
  DD_UPGRADE=true bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"
 ```

+**Note:** the import process won't automatically move custom checks, this is by design since we cannot guarantee full backwards compatibility out of the box.

-#### To Install Fresh:
+#### To Install Fresh

+In case you want to install on a clean box you have to provide an api key:
 ```shell
  DD_API_KEY=YOUR_API_KEY bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"
 ```

-### Debian Flavored Systems
+### Manual install: Debian Flavored Systems

 #### Set up apt so it can download through https